shriharry/nodejs-redis-blog/README.md

 Then navigate to ``` http://localhost:3000 ```

 #Note:
-Please create empty folder tmp in your root directory.
 Files are uploaded at tmp folder first after that they are moved to public/images directory.( You can customize this file location as per your need.)